 I like using the S&P 500 as my benchmark more than the Dow.
 As you can certainly guess from the name, it looks at substantially more companies than the Dow though it’s named slightly incorrectly as it actually looks at 505 companies.

-However, it is highly diverse and gives access to most major industries and most of the market.
 Buying the index allows you to buy easy diversity which is very good for your portfolio.
-It does limit you to the aggregate performance of all of the companies which means you’ll have winners and losers each year and you are unlikely to hit any major home runs with this strategy.
+It does limit you to the aggregate performance of all of the companies.
+This means you’ll have winners and losers each yea.
+You are unlikely to hit any major home runs with this strategy.

 It’s not like buying Google at its IPO.
-However, those home runs are few and far between and only obvious in hindsight so your strategy shouldn’t be geared towards that unless you’re already incredibly wealthy.
+However, those home runs are few and far between and only obvious in hindsight.
+Your strategy shouldn’t be geared towards that unless you’re already incredibly wealthy.

-If you’re a normal person like me just looking to get solid returns over time and slowly build up your portfolio then you should read, understand, and act.
-Please let us know in the comments if there’s anything else on this topic you’d like covered.
+If you’re a normal person like me, just looking to get solid returns over time and slowly build up your portfolio then you should read, understand, and act.